vicharvimarsh2013/ML_MARCH_Coderesources/README.md

-# <h1>ML March Madness Repository<h1>
+# <h1>ML March Repository<h1>

 ![ML March Madness](image.jpg)

-Welcome to the ML March Madness Repository, your comprehensive resource hub for all things machine learning throughout the month of March!
+Welcome to the ML March Repository, your one-stop destination for all things machine learning in the month of March! 🚀

 ## About ML March Madness